microsoft/MixedReality-WebRTC/README.md

 The current version is a public preview which contains known issues:

+- By default, the WebRTC UWP implementation accesses video capture devices on the system in exclusive mode.
+This will cause an error when enabling video capture if another application is using the device.
+- ARM64 build: Not supported by WebRTC m71/WebRTC UWP SDK.
+- H.265: Not supported by WebRTC m71/WebRTC UWP SDK.
 - HoloLens 2 exhibits some small performance penalty due to the [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK on ARM.
 - H.264 hardware video encoding (UWP only) exhibits some quality degrading (blockiness).
 See [#74]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/74)) and [#153]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/153)) for details.
 - H.264 is not currently available on Desktop at all (even in software).
 Only VP8 and VP9 are available instead (software encoding/decoding).